nayerimohammadreza/admin-dashboard/README.md

-## Project Name & Pitch
+## Admin-Dashboard on React

 #### Example:

 TweetWorld

 An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.

 ## Project Status

 (only necessary if incomplete)

 #### Example: